TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 <br></br>
 ## Features
-This repository contains a main script to run (Indeed_WebScraping.py) as well as a Jupyter Notebook file (Plotting_Indeed_Data.ipynb).<br></br>
+This repository contains a main script (Indeed_WebScraping.py) as well as a Jupyter Notebook file (Plotting_Indeed_Data.ipynb).<br></br>

 The included .csv file (CityData_Clean.csv) contains the top 100 cities in the US sorted by descending population size.<br></br>

-The Web Scraping python script is made to search for recent job postings on Indeed.com and return them as a .csv file on your machine.<br></br>
+The Web Scraping python script is made to search and store only recent job postings on Indeed.com (within 30 days) and return them as a .csv file on your machine.<br></br>

 ### Instructions for Scraper:
 * Run Indeed_WebScraping.py in bash/terminal